 Since these girls are living in low income homes in rural areas, they receive minimal financial assistance that barely covers their basic needs for survival.
 This inevitably means that there are no additional resources to cover the cost of their sanitary pads.
 Most of them are not even aware of the concept of sanitary pads.
-As a result, many girls in the region often share sanitary towel that are often made of scrap cloths with their mothers or other women in the household that are washed and reused.
+As a result, many girls in the region often share sanitary towel with their mothers or other women in the household that are washed and reused.

 2. School Feeding Programme

 School feeding Programme was initiated in Kenya in 1980 with the aim of alleviating health and developmental consequences of childhood malnutrition, increase primary school enrollment, and combat social pressures that limit educational opportunities.
 The initiative was significantly backed by World Food Program (WFP) and is considered one of the largest and longest-standing school feeding partnerships of its kind.
 The main focus of the SFP was schools in Arid & Semi-Arid areas (ASALs) and slums in urban areas.

 Following discussions held between MIC and Board of Directors of Kakamega Township Primary School, it was reported that many students hail from poor backgrounds and could barely afford a meal.
 This drastically affected the school’s performance which in turn affected enrollment.
 As a result, MIC initiated School Feeding programme in January 2019 with the aim of increasing student enrollment, retention and improve cognitive functions which ultimately lead to improved performance.